 The Company conducts an orientation program for new directors immediately after their election.
-The orientation is a briefing on the Company's business, including tours of the Petron Bataan Refinery and major installations of the Company like the depot in Pandacan.
+The orientation is a briefing on the Company's business, including tours of the Petron Bataan Refinery and major installations of the Company.
 The Compliance Officer likewise ensures that the new directors are oriented on the requirements of applicable law on corporate governance if the directors have not yet previously attended a corporate governance seminar.

 ii.
-State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years: (updated pursuant to the SEC Form 17-C dated August 7, 2014 and the SEC Form 17-C dated September 29, 2014 filed by the Company)
+State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years: (updated pursuant to the SEC Form 17-Cs dated August 7, 2014 September 29, 2014 and November 10, 2014 filed by the Company)